saadniazifed/saadniazifed/README.md

 ### Hi there, I am SaadUllah Khan Niazi.
-A Civil Engineer aspiring to be a Full Stack Web Developer by following The Odin Project. 👋
+Welcome to my Github. 👋

 - 🔭 I will be making a Weather App project soon.
 - 🌱 I’m currently learning Asynchronous Code.